OlenaBolokhonova/team_project_2/README_Project2.md

 ### Data Visualization Guide
 #### 2. Main Goals and Objectives of Visualization (What are the main goals and objectives of our visualization project?)
+Given that the data we were working with  lacks the complexity and variability found in real-world datasets, we realized that this dataset does not lend itself well to improvements through code changes typically applied in the "Scaling to Production" module.

+While the dataset's quality may limit our ability to showcase advancements in scaling or sampling methodologies, it provides a valuable context for applying advanced visualization techniques.
+By refining our visualizations, we can still extract meaningful insights from the data and communicate these effectively, emphasizing the importance of clear, accessible data presentation in real-world scenarios.
 #### 2.1.
 Revise Existing Plots
 The first objective of Part 2 is to review and refine the existing plots created during Part 1.
 The goal is to ensure that these visualizations are accessible, readable, and accurate.
 This involves enhancing the clarity of charts, particularly those showing distribution patterns and other key insights.
 We aim to make these visualizations more informative and easier to interpret, thus improving the overall quality of the data presentation.